 About our SID activities

-- Co-organise SID event with the National Committee for Counter Trafficking and the Ministry of Education, Youth and Sports to raise awareness on the emerging trends of OCSE and call for public responses to keep children safe.
+- Co-organise SID event with the National Committee for Counter Trafficking and other partners to raise awareness on the emerging trends of OCSE and call for public responses to keep children safe.

 - Produce and disseminate IEC materials to inform the public of online risks and safety measures.

-- Organise two radio/TV talkshows before and after the SID event, featuring child online protection.
+- Organise radio/TV talk shows before and after the SID event, featuring child online protection.